Palace of Culture and Science in Warsaw is the highest and most ...czytaj więcej

 The purpose of this facility is to restore the gray seal colony in the southern basin Baltic.

 It is a place where you can get acquainted not only with the life of seals in the Baltic Sea, but also with the threats lurking for these animals from human beings and environmental pollution in which the seals live.

-You can follow the wanderings of Hel seals under the "We follow our seals" tab, and the Hel Fokarium camera allows you to look at the lives of these animals.
+The migrations of Hel seals can be followed under the tab "We track our seals", and the Hel sealarium camera allows you to observe the life of these animals.

 In 2005, the project of the Multiannual Construction of the Baltic Campus of the University of Gdańsk was created, which aims to protect the local fauna as well as the sustainable development of the city of Hel, where the Seal Center is located.

 -Baltic settlement, or reconstruction of a fishing settlement for the needs of natural and cultural education in this region of Kashubia

 Seal Aquarium Hel began its activities in the field of seal research and protection after curing the first seal delivered for rehabilitation to the Hel facility in Lithuania, Balbin.

 The seals cured in the Sealarium and obtained from breeding offspring are released into the water of the Baltic Sea.
 This is to supplement the losses that the Baltic seals suffer through reckless human activities, marine pollution and fishing in these waters.

 The seal aquarium in Hel examines the behavior of seals, nutrition and their diet, age, walking routes, toxic poisoning, and identifies the most important threats and causes of death for these animals.

 By learning about the history of seal life, visitors to the sealarium will learn about the problems of protecting the Baltic Sea.